 Soccer playing dogs are peers to service dogs because of their soccer skills and they can have tremendous value making them a fundraiser for anyone interested in identifying them in the rescue system.

-After the Potential Soccer Dogs are adopted to a soccer-loving home, they can be trained to play Dog Soccer at public, private, and corporate events earning revenue for their family.
-SDO will be their employment agent helping the Soccer Dogs get booked at events to play Dog Soccer.
+After the Potential Soccer Dogs are adopted to a soccer-loving home, they can be trained to play Dog Soccer Games at public, private, and corporate events earning revenue for their family.
+SDO will be their employment agent helping the Soccer Dogs get booked at events to play Dog Soccer Games.

 10 AM on Saturday Morning is soccer dog time at your local dog rescue facility or at a public event in a city near you.

 During the week Dog Soccer is played at elementary schools, libraries, assisted living facilities.
 Weekends Dog Soccer is played at fairs, festivals, public, private, and corporate events.
 Email to book Dog Soccer Games at your event!

 The Dog Soccer Game is a new sport.

 Form a circle around a Soccer Dog and a very soft ball.

 When the dog pushes the ball out of the circle,